-In documenting your wedding day with the flow of the day will ensure that day is maximised in the best manner.
+Documenting your wedding day with the flow of the day will ensure your day is maximised.
+In the best manner.
 My style of working during a wedding is, I suppose, rather unorthodox.
-I think this says more about the typical standard of many in the industry.
+Or so I’ve been told.
 I just let it go.
 Let the day flow.
-Then attack it.
 I have always preferred to see what happens.
-Avoiding the tropes.
-The standard cliche.
-Instead, documenting a wedding so as to produce a set of images that will reflect that particular day.
-It would be very easy to knock out the same set of pictures.

 It’s well known by this stage that my style is free flowing.
 I don’t insist on stopping the day for anything whatsoever.
 My client base understands this.
 This is what they prefer for their own weddings.

 But I feel that some who view the work may seem to think that this is just a random way of working.

 And that here’s no structure to the day.

 I was even asked this once.
 “No structure to the day???”

 That way of thinking is completely inaccurate.
 It’s odd that such a conclusion was drawn.
 Any set of pictures will have a tight feel and will be coherent.

 There’s clearly a structure to the day.

 This is clear.
 In and around this loose structure is where I get to work.